AlibabaCloudDocs/cas/intl.en-US/Install Certificates/Install certificates to servers/Deploy SSL certificate on Ubuntu Apache2.md

     `vi /etc/apache2/sites-available/default-ssl.conf`

-    Indefault-ssl.conffile, find the following parameters and modify the parameters.
+    In default-ssl.conf file, find the following parameters and modify the parameters.
 After modification is complete, click `:wq` to save and exit.

     ```
     <IfModules mod_ssl.c>